alonrbar/redux-classic/README.md

 #### connect

-Connected components are *references to other components*.
+One of the most useful features of redux-app is the ability to `connect` components.
+Connected components are *references* to other components.
 The connection is achieved using a "smart getter".
 It is smart in that sense that it waits for the target component to be available and than replace itself (i.e. the getter) with a simple reference to the target object, thus preventing further unnecessary invocations of the getter.

+You can use IDs to connect to a specific component or omit the ID to connect to the first instance that redux-app finds (useful if you have only one source instance...).

+You can connect a view to parts of the app tree, as shown in the next example.
+You can also connect two, or more, components to a single source inside your app tree.
+To see a working example of the latter checkout the [examples](https://github.com/alonrbar/redux-app-examples) repository.

+**Remember**: When connecting components there should always be at least one non-connected instance of that component in your ReduxApp tree (a.k.a. the "source" component).

 Example:

+_working example can be found on the [redux-app-examples](https://github.com/alonrbar/redux-app-examples) page_

 ```javascript
 @component